-NYFA Australia's four-week online workshops are designed to teach the fundamentals of Filmmaking, Acting, and Screenwriting offering aspiring film and acting students the opportunity to gain expertise in their chosen field from anywhere in the world.
+NYFA Australia's online workshops are designed to teach the fundamentals of film related disciplines, offering aspiring students the opportunity to gain expertise in their chosen field from anywhere in the world.

 The workshops are active creative learning experiences where students will participate in every class, interact with teachers and classmates, and create original work.
 As with our on-campus programs, classes are kept small to allow for optimal teacher-student interaction, critique, and discussion of creative work.

 Each workshop includes live interactive instruction, group meetings, and additional one-on-one consultations with the instructor.
 For each one hour of interactive in-class instruction, you will engage in one hour of studio work outside of class to complete projects and exercises.

 4-Week Online Workshops are currently being offered for these dates: